 8. People Will Pay You To Avoid Dealing With Your Mechanics Lien

-It’s common that you go unpaid on a construction project because there is some type of dispute preventing payment.
+It’s common that you may go unpaid on a construction project because there is some type of dispute preventing payment.
 Maybe the property owner or general contractor disputes the quality of your workmanship, for example.
 They may play hardball with you and withhold money claiming default, but oftentimes, even in these instances, they fold when a mechanics lien is filed.
-That’s because dealing with a mechanics lien is expensive, requires attorneys and oftentimes, see reason below, has a grim outlook.
+That’s because dealing with a mechanics lien is expensive, requires attorneys and oftentimes (see below), has a grim outlook.

 9. Mechanics Liens Are Hard To Challenge